ndaniels/Ammolite/README.md

 ## Development Notes:

-The first release version of Ammolite will have two new major features.

-It will support appending new files to an already compressed database.

-It will have a dedicated search commmand with a simpler interface and different output.

-We want to integrate Ammolite into as many workflows as possible and would greatly appreciate suggestions about how we could format search results.
-If you have other suggestions for features please let us know as well.
+Ammolite is a new piece of software and may have a few bugs.
+To report bugs or suggest changes feel free to contact us.

-You may contact us by email at
+You may contact us by email at:

 dcdanko@mit.edu (preffered) or ndaniels@csail.mit.edu